 You will want three bowls so you can easily dip the pork between the bowls.
 This makes it easier to drop it into the hot oil quickly.

-Lastly, coat both sides in the gluten free panko crumbs.
+Step 3: Coat both sides in the gluten free panko crumbs.
 The crumbs will stick easily since the pork cutlet is sticky from the raw egg.
+Believe it or not, I have made this with gluten free matzo meal with great success too!

 You are looking for this golden color on each side.